Signal Injection Attacks against CCD Image Sensors: Evaluation

 \subsubsection{Result}

 The resulting frame is shown in Figure~\ref{fig:signal_injection_example}.
-The Cyber Security Oxford logo is visible, with both the text and logo itself identifiable to the human eye\footnote{For clarity in print, we give an artificially brightened version of the image in Appendix~\ref{apx:additional_figures}.}.
-To demonstrate the possibilities of such fine-grained injections, we uploaded the frame with the injected logo to the Google Cloud Vision API~\cite{google_vision_api}, which correctly recognized the text ``Cyber Security Oxford''.
+The banner image for the AsiaCCS 2022 conference is visible, with both the text and cityscape identifiable to the human eye\footnote{For clarity in print, we give an artificially brightened version of the image in Appendix~\ref{apx:additional_figures}.}.
+To demonstrate the possibilities of such fine-grained injections, we uploaded the frame with the injected logo to the Google Cloud Vision API~\cite{google_vision_api}, which correctly recognized the text ``ACM ASIACCS 2022''.
 The output from the API request is depicted in Figure~\ref{fig:google_api_result} in the Appendix.